aws-samples/amazon-sagemaker-reusable-components/README.md

 - A CodePipeline pipeline to orchestrate a build of the SageMaker pipeline
 - A Lambda function to start the SageMaker pipeline whenever a new object is uploaded to the monitored S3 bucket
 - An IAM execution role for the Lambda function
 - An S3 bucket to keep an [AWS CloudTrail](https://aws.amazon.com/cloudtrail/) log. ❗ We need a CloudTrail log to enable EventBridge notification for object put events on the monitored bucket.
-We use the CloudTrail-based notification instead of S3 notifications because we don't want to overwrite the existing S3 notification on the monitored bucket
+We use the CloudTrail-based notification instead of S3 notifications because we don't want to overwrite an existing S3 notification on the monitored bucket
 - A CloudTrail log configured to capture `WriteOnly` events on S3 objects under a specified S3 prefix
 - An EventBridge rule to launch the Lambda function whenever a new object is uploaded to the monitored S3 bucket.
 The EventBridge rule pattern monitors the events `PutObject` and `CompleteMultipartUpload`